SoftwareAG/sagdevops-templates/templates/sag-apigateway-cluster/README.md

 There should not be any other packages installed on the Integration Server or Microservices Runtime instance where API Gateway is running.

-Before using this template, you must provision Terracotta cluster and Internal Data Store cluster by applying:
+Before using this template, you must provision Terracotta cluster and API Data Store cluster by applying:
 * [sag-tc-cluster](../sag-tc-cluster/)
 * [sag-internaldatastore](../sag-internaldatastore/)